carbon-design-system/carbon/radio/docs.md

 # Radio

-The radio pattern is a standard HTML `<input type="radio">`, or "radio button" element.
+The radio component is a standard HTML `<input type="radio">`, or "radio button" element.

 Radio buttons always appear in groups of two or more.